ajduberstein/sf_growth/scripts/data_quality/README.md

 # Geolcation

-## Business located outside of San Francisco
+## Businesses located outside of San Francisco

 Plotting this data, we find a fair number of points located outside of San Francisco.
 It turns out this data contains any businesses that do taxable business here.
 If you have a consultancy based out of Boise and